St. Lawrence Valley

 Did you know?

-- The St. Lawrence is one of the world’s largest rivers, draining 20 per cent of the world’s fresh water.
+- The St. Lawrence is one of the world’s largest rivers, draining 20 per cent of the world’s surface or available fresh water.

 - The St. Lawrence River estuary is the largest estuary in the world and is a key area for marine mammals, including the beluga whale.